kiesel/wormhole/README.md

 * `WORMHOLE_REMOTE`: path to translate remote paths from
 * `WORMHOLE_LOCAL`: path to translate remote paths to
 * `WORMHOLE_PORT`: port to listen on (default `5115`)
-* `WORMHOLE_VISUAL`: path to visual text editor, defaults to `/cygdrive/c/Program Files/Sublime Text 3/sublime_text.exe`
+* `WORMHOLE_EDITOR`: path to visual text editor, defaults to `/cygdrive/c/Program Files/Sublime Text 3/sublime_text.exe`
 * `WORMHOLE_TERMINAL`: path to terminal program, defaults to `mintty`